lihikaspi/MusicRecSystem/README.md

 ## Configuration

-The `config.py` file sets the save directories, dataset parameters, number of retrieved ANN results, and also defines the pipeline stages
+The `config.py` file contains the save directories, dataset parameter, hyperparameters for each stage and also defines the pipeline stages.

 ---